fermyon/developer/content/spin/kv-store-tutorial.md

 ## Conclusion

 We want to get feedback on the ergonomics of the key value API.
 We are curious about what new APIs you would suggest we implement and are also interested in learning about what backing stores you would like to see.
-In the next iterations for this feature, we will focus on configuring multiple KV stores with multiple backing services (such as cloud services).

 ## Next Steps